 If you’d like to visit a small city when travelling to the Vosges, you should go to Gérardmer.
 This city is very atmospheric, charming and offers something for everyone.
 Every Thursday- and Saturday morning there’s a local market, which is definitely worth a visit.
 Just outside the city center, you can also find the beautiful Lac de Gérardmer (lake).

 A little to the western side of the Vosges, you can find Saut du Bouchot.
 A beautiful natural area with a cascade.
 There are several hikes which you can make here, from short to some longer hikes.
 During our visit, we made a short hike through the forest, which was really beautiful.

 Located near Orbey, you can find another beautiful lake: Lac Blanc!
 It’s the perfect places for hikers and mountain bikers, but also in the winter there’s enough to do, like cross-country skiing and snowshoeing.
 From the viewing point on the fortress-like rock ‘Hans Castle’ you can have a magnificent view over the lake.

 Where to stay

 There are many beautiful locations in the Vosges where you can stay and which you can use as a starting point to explore more of the region.
 During my time in the Vosges, I stayed in Saulxures-sur-Moselette, at La Ferme de Jean to be exact.
 It’s a bed & breakfast located in the middle of the beautiful nature.
 It’s absolutely a great starting point for exploring more of the region, but the surroundings of the B&B itself also is perfect for a hike.
-In a later post I’ll tell you more about La Ferme de Jean and my experiences.

 Although we didn’t had great weather during our time in the Vosges, we absolutely did have an amazing time!
 The nature is magnificent and I’d love to go back in the future.